 Other ways to find clients

 Social media: Set up accounts and post regularly on Facebook, Pinterest, Twitter, Instagram, LinkedIn, TikTok, and Houzz.
-To start, pick one or two social media platforms that are best suited to your key client.
+To start, pick one or two social media platforms best suited to your key client.

-Public speaking: Speak on topics such as time management, paper management, decluttering, and downsizing.
+Public speaking: Speak on time management, paper management, decluttering, and downsizing.
 Speak at your chamber of commerce, networking groups, moms groups, and parent-teacher associations.